bhsbmy/Naive-Bayes/README.md

 # Naive Bayes Classification for Spam Email Detection

 The purpose of this study is to gain an understanding of a Big Data method not covered in CHEMENG 4H03 scope, which was chosen to be the Naive Bayes Classification method.
 The pipeline flow is based on the article: 10.1109/ICCONS.2018.866295.

+### Initial Approach - Toy Example
+The “toy example” dataset of 10 spam and 10 non-spam emails were split to 12 training points – 6 spam and 6 non-spam – and 8 testing points – 4 spam and 4 non-spam – to prevent biased results.
+The final precision was 100%, indicating that false negative value was 0, thus, all emails identified as spam were spam emails.
+The recall, however, were 33.3%, which means that some spam emails were identified as non-spam.
+This was expected because the training data only contains 6 short emails, not sufficient no cover all spam vocabularies to provide an accurate prediction.
+Regardless, the precision showed that the program was functioning correctly, and increasing the data size would allow for higher recall rate.
+Thus, this implementation was then used on the Ling spam dataset.

+### Full Dataset Approach - Ling Spam Dataset
+Overall, there was no significant modification in the pipeline compared to what was used for the smaller data set.
+Because data were manually extracted to get even number of spam and non-spam emails, this was changed to match with the number of emails in the Ling Spam set – 1000 samples with 600 training data and 400 testing data.
+Another minor modification was that with larger dataset, some sections were really time consuming due to nested loops, which were then changed to improve runtime.

+Besides the approach in the study, additional case studies were also carried out to understand the full behaviour of the classifier.
+The first one was the PSO, which followed the integrated approach in the study.
+The others involved uneven data extraction, extra preprocessing, and the use of external packages in Python.
+These two did not include the PSO algorithm, as the main goal of this study is to investigate the NB classification method.